seekinginfiniteloop/PlainLicenses/docs/licenses/copyleft/mpl-2.0/index.md

     1. Once you correct the violation, your license returns on a trial basis unless we explicitly end it.
     2. If you fix the violation within 60 days without notice from any of us, your license is fully restored.
     3. If one of us notifies you of your violation, and you correct it within 30 days of the notice, your license is fully returned.
-It will only be return if it's the first time you've violated the license.
+It will only be returned if it's the first time you've violated the license.

     **If you sue anyone for patent infringement related to the work, your rights under this license end immediately.**